HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --maxdup 10 \

     Or you may completely turn off de-duplication by using the `--nodup` flag.
-Use this option if you have already marked duplicates, perhaps by unique molecular indexes (UMIs) or barcodes.
+Use this option if you have already marked duplicates, perhaps by using unique molecular indexes (UMIs) or barcodes (see [UMIScripts](https://github.com/HuntsmanCancerInstitute/UMIScripts),
+    for example).

 - Read filtering